bloominstituteoftechnology/ML-day_1/Why.md

-You must answer the following question:
-Why do you want to learn Machine Learning?

-The following questions are to help you plan your response, but specifically addressing each question is not required.
-What is exciting about ML?
-What do you think the best job opportunities are in ML?
-What do you think you need to do to make yourself employable in ML?
-What dangers are there in studying ML?
-Are the moral or ethical considerations that you will be responsible for?

 The idea of technology excites me a lot.
 I have made difficult career choices to get in the field of software development (You can read more about it in the 'Optional Read' section).

 Currently, I am developing desktop applications.
 In my work, I come across so many situations where the problems can be easily solved using machine learning but I do not posses that knowledge yet and I feel disappointed.
 Thats how I moved towards understanding Machine learning.
 The exiting thing about Machine Learning is the fact that it has the capability to take away the hassle part of a task.
 For me Machine Learning will not just simply my life, it will also empower me with so much time that can be used to better and even bigger things.